 When the Soviet Union withdrew from Afghanistan in February, 1989 after nearly a decade of failed occupation, most Red Army soldiers were already gone.
 In their stead, they left a demoralized force of Afghan soldiers and militia to protect the communist ‘Khalqi’ regime in Kabul.
 With their backs to the wall, these would continue fighting for almost three more years.
-Reporting Moscow’s final days, Edward Girardet visited the frontlines near the eastern town of Jalalabad where both government and guerrilla forces were shelling each other.
+Reporting Moscow’s final days for small easy loans, Edward Girardet visited the frontlines near the eastern town of Jalalabad where both government and guerrilla forces were shelling each other.
 Dug in at the base of a low mountain, he came across a group of foreign Jihadists, one of them an extremely tall Arab…

 The Arabi manned their own trenches well away from those of the mujahideen, as Afghan guerrillas were known.
 The Afghans did not particularly like these foreign Islamic legionnaires, mainly Wahhabi from Saudi Arabia, Yemen or North Africa.
 They considered them both excessively wealthy and arrogant, but, in good Afghan tradition – “You can always rent an Afghan; you can never buy him” – they readily took the Arab dollar.
 Furthermore, if these diwane (crazy people) wanted to die fighting Jihad (holy war), then let them.
 Most Afghans had no intention of succumbing on the battlefield, even if they did fight hard and well.
 They were not idiots.